Checklist for applications for clinical trials with medical devices

 4. Procedures for consent and information are supplemented with the following:

-1. Explain that the trial participant, due to sudden illness or life-threatening condition, is not able to receive information and give consent in advance.
+1. Explain that the subject is unable to receive information and give consent in advance due to sudden illness or life-threatening condition.

-2. Explain that consent will be obtained without undue delay from the trial participant (if possible) or their legally designated representative.
+2. Explain that consent will be obtained without undue delay from the subject (if possible) or his/her legally appointed representative.

-3. Explain that consent will be obtained without undue delay from the trial participant as soon as it is possible.
+3. Explain that consent is obtained from the subject without undue delay as soon as possible.

-4. Explain that it is not possible in advance to provide information and obtain prior surrogate consent from the trial participant's legally designated representative.
+4. Explain that it is not possible to provide information in advance and obtain prior proxy consent from the subject's legally appointed representative.

-5. Explain that the trial responsible is not aware that participants in the trial have previously declined to participate.
+5. Explain that the trial coordinator is not aware that participants in the trial have previously asked not to participate.

-6. Describe how the trial guardian is appointed - this person should, with their professional knowledge, assess whether the trial participant in question can participate in a trial of this nature.
-See section 3.4 in Guidelines on Informed and Substitute Consent in Health Science Research Projects
+6. Describe how the trial guardian is appointed – he or she must use his or her professional knowledge to assess whether the trial subject in question can participate in a trial of this nature.
+See section 3.4 of the Guidance on informed and proxy consent.

 II.
 Special Requirements: Research in Genomes

-If it is extensive mapping of the genetic material, the following must be described.
-In the case of other genome projects, where there may also be a risk of significant health-related findings, the committee will also be able to apply the same principles in the assessment, for example in the case of targeted examination of a very large number of genes.
-The checklist for research in biological material applies concurrently with the one below.
+If it is a comprehensive mapping of the genome, the following must be described.
+For other genome projects, where there may also be a risk of significant health findings, the committee will also be able to apply the same principles in the assessment, e.g. in the case of targeted examination of a very large number of genes.
+The checklist for research in biological material applies in parallel with the below.

 Describe:

-1. That there is extensive mapping of the genetic material
+1. That it is a matter of comprehensive mapping of the genome

 3. Which sequencing platform or high-density array is used, as well as sequencing depth.